Mavetane/Mavetane.github.io/_posts/2019-09-30-cohesion-and-coupling.md

 Cohesion is the indication of the relationship within module.Cohesion shows the module’s relative functional strength.Cohesion is a degree (quality) to which a component / module focuses on the single thing.
 While designing you should strive for high cohesion i.e. a cohesive component/ module focus on a single task (i.e., single-mindedness) with little interaction with other modules of the system.
 Cohesion is the kind of natural extension of data hiding for example, class having all members visible with a package having default visibility.
 Cohesion is Intra – Module Concept.

+# Coupling

+Coupling refers to how related or dependent two classes/modules are toward each other.
+For low coupled classes, changing something major in one class should not affect the other.
+High coupling would make it difficult to change and maintain your code; since classes are closely knit together, making a change could require an entire system revamp.
+Coupling is the indication of the relationships between modules.
+Coupling shows the relative dependence/interdependence among the modules.Coupling is a degree to which a component / module is connected to the other modules.
+While designing you should strive for low coupling i.e. dependency between modules should be less Making private fields, private methods and non public classes provides loose coupling.
+Coupling is Inter -Module Concept.